 Does dental insurance cover the cost of dental implants?

 Everyone’s dental insurance is different and coverage will vary depending on your plan.
-Dental insurance is designed to cover routine care, emergencies, and basic dental care.
+Dental insurance is designed to cover routine care, dental emergencies, and basic dental care.
 Typically, dental insurance will not cover dental implant placement.
 Some may cover the dental restoration (the dental crown, dental bridge, or denture), or the tooth extraction if it is required.

 We are happy to pre-estimate your portion of the total cost of the dental implants and file your dental insurance for you.
 West Ashley Family Dentistry offers convenient payment options, including financing, to make budgeting for dental implants as easy as possible.

 Why should I choose dental implants over other dental restoration options?

 Dental implants are the only tooth replacement option to preserve the jaw bone, preserve the health of the surrounding teeth and give you back full chewing function.
 A dental implant will look, feel, fit and function just like your natural teeth and require very little extra care.